decaylabs/moviedb/README.md

 ###React

-The app is made up mostly of containers that communicate with my redux state.
-Some on my containers could be broken down and made into functional components with the props being passed from a parent container.
-This is something that I might implement when doing a refactor and cleaning up my design implementation a bit.
+The app is made up mostly of containers that communicate with the redux state store.
+Some of the containers could be broken down and made into functional components with the props being passed from a parent container.
+This is something that could be implemented when doing a refactor and cleaning up this initial implementation and it's design a bit.

 * components/
-  1. **header.js** - Just a simple functional component that displays the title at the top.
+  1. **header.js** - A simple functional component that displays the title at the top.

 * containers/
   1. **App.js** - Parent container that renders each corresponding component / container.

-  2. **search_bar.js** - Renders a form that submits the search term for an api call.
-The results update the redux-state movies.search property containing an array of ~10 objects.
+  2. **search_bar.js** - Renders a form that supplies the search term to an api call.
+The result from the api call update the redux-state movies.search property containing an array of ~10 objects.

   3. **movie_list.js** - Renders the list of search results.
-On component update, it updates the movies.movie state to the first item so that the movie_viewer displays the top result.
+On update, the component refreshes the movies.movie state setting the first item so that the movie_viewer displays the top result.
 Incorporates a responsive Scrollbars area for a clean organization of results.

-  4. **favorites_list.js** - Before mounting, grabs all the saved favorites from the lokijs database.
-It then maps over the array of results and renders the list.
+  4. **favorites_list.js** - Before mounting, all the saved favorites are loaded from the lokijs database.
+The resulting array is then mapped ove and rendered to favorites list.
 On click, it will update the  property in the redux-state favorites.favorite.

   5. **movie_viewer.js** - Parent container for displaying the detailed information about a particular movie.
   On mount, checks the lokijs database for the first document.
 If nothing is in the DB, renders a simple div.

   6. **movie_details.js** - Renders the movie details based on what is in the movies.movie redux-state property.
-On mount and update, it checks to see if the current movie is already in the database.
-This allows the component to conditionally render the button for adding / removing items from the favorites collection in the db.
+On mount or an update, it checks to see if the current movie is already in the database.
+This allows the component to conditionally render the button for adding / removing items from the favorites collection in the lokijs db.

 ###Redux